aashaypalliwar/config-hose/README.md

 Config Hose is an unopinionated, pluggable and no-nonsense configuration manager that enables its users to decouple configuration management logic from the source code.

-Unlike other available packages, hose removes ambiguity of usage by providing a way of defining config-variables and their respective sources.
+Unlike other available packages, hose removes the ambiguity of usage by providing a way of defining config-variables and their respective sources.
 Users can define their own parsers and plug it into the hose or use the default parsers to siphon the configurations from the files of their choice and even validate them before using.

-With one definition file, the hose interface does all the heavy lifting and routes the configurations from various sources (possibly of different type) depending on the configuration identifier environment variable of user's choice.
+With one definition file, the hose interface does all the heavy lifting and routes the configurations from various sources (possibly of different types) depending on the configuration identifier environment variable of user's choice.

 The hose, by default, provides support for JSON, YAML and .env-type files.